specifysystems/lmpy/_sphinx_config/tutorial/pam_randomization.rst

 ========================
 Swap
 ----
-The swap method, or Gotelli swap as it is sometimes called, looks for row and column combinations that have diagonal or anti-diagonal patterns of zeros and ones like
+The swap method, or "Gotelli Swap" as it is sometimes called, looks for row and column combinations that have diagonal or anti-diagonal patterns of zeros and ones like
 `(Gotelli & Ensminger 2001) <https://link.springer.com/article/10.1007/s004420100717>`_: